dartmouth-cs98/dartmouth-cs98.github.io/projects/milestones/hack-a-thing-1.md

 This is also a time to figure out how to use git flow - if you are working with someone else.
 On your final project you'll be required to use git flow with feature branch style [pull requests](https://yangsu.github.io/pull-request-tutorial/).

 🚀 You should make sure you have github set up with your [correct github email](https://help.github.com/articles/setting-your-email-in-git/) so that your commits are recognized as belonging to you.
-Make sure you have at least 1 commit connected to your github email on this.
+Make sure you have at least 2 commits connected to your github email on this.

 ## To Turn In